Neural Network Compression for Noisy Storage Devices: Introduction

 \section{Introduction}

-The rapidly growing size of deep neural networks (NNs) presents new challenges in their storage, computation, and power consumption for resource-constrained devices \citep{dean2012large,lecun2015deep}.
-This makes it crucial to compress and efficiently store the NN parameters.
+The rapidly growing size of deep neural networks presents new challenges in their storage, computation, and power consumption for deployment in resource-constrained devices \citep{dean2012large,lecun2015deep}.
+This makes it crucial to compress and efficiently store NN parameters.
 The most commonly used approach is to separate the problem of model compression from physical storage.
-Reliable digital storage media, fortified by error correcting codes (ECCs), provide error-free storage to users -- this allows researchers to develop model compression techniques independently from the precise characteristics of the devices used to store the compressed weights \citep{model_comp_old_survey, model_comp_new_survey}.
-Meanwhile, memory designers strive to create efficient storage by hiding physical details from users.
+Reliable digital storage media, fortified by error correcting codes (ECCs), provide nearly error-free storage to users -- this allows researchers to develop model compression techniques independently from the precise characteristics of the devices used to store the compressed weights \citep{model_comp_old_survey, model_comp_new_survey}.
+Meanwhile, memory designers strive to create efficient storage by hiding such physical details from users.

 Although the decoupled approach enables isolated investigation of model compression and simplifies the problem, it misses the opportunity to exploit the full capabilities of the storage device.
 With no context from data, memory systems dedicate the same amount of resources to each bit of stored information.
+This is suboptimal as NNs tend to exhibit a considerable amount of redundancy in their parameterization \citep{cheng2015exploration,zhou2018non}.
 To address this shortcoming, we investigate the joint optimization of NN model compression and physical storage -- specifically, we perform model compression with the additional knowledge of the memory's physical characteristics.
 This allows us to dedicate more resources to important bits of data, while relaxing the resources on less valuable bits.
-Our sole objective is to maximize the storage \emph{density} for a given NN model.

-Memory density is of great importance in resource-constrained devices such as mobile phones or augmented reality (AR) glasses.
-When comparing different memory technologies, density is measured as number of bits stored per silicon area.
-In this paper, we focus on one memory technology, namely, phase-change memory (PCM), as it is emerging as a compelling alternative to conventional memories.
-Therefore, density can be simply measured by counting memory cells, and our objective reduces to minimizing the number of memory cells used to store the given model.